Satyake/Gemini-Pro-Applications/README.md

 **geminicalorieadvisor.py** - use case of creating a calorie advisor using Gemini Pro vision model from food images.

 **llmats.py**- use case of creating an applicant tracking system for HR but, the pdf file is read as an image.

+**multilanguageinvoiceextractor** - use case creating a multi-language invoice extractor